axd1967/lander/README.md

 See also [LM-1](LM-1).

 ## Tips
-* due to inaccuracies in the algorithm, you need a firm (200deg) deorbit burn elevation
+* due to inaccuracies in the algorithm, you might need a firm (200deg) deorbit burn elevation
 * remember that weight changes over time, which means that acceleration due to thrust will increase
 * if not enough fuel left, burn time is reduced to match remaining fuel